 #3: Doing Something Beats Doing Nothing

 What if you don't have six months, or even three months, to think about test preparation?
-What if you only have fifteen minutes a day that you can spend studying?
-What if you don't have four hours straight to take a practice exam?
+What if you only have 15 minutes a day that you can spend studying?
+What if you don't have four hours free to take a practice exam?

-Use what you have—even if it's fifteen minutes a day for a month and a half, it'll be much better than nothing.
+Use what you have—even if it's just 15 minutes a day for a month and a half, it'll be much better than nothing.
 If you have to break your practice exam(s) into multiple sittings, so be it.
-Not being in a position to do something "right" shouldn't be an excuse for not doing it at all: a little preparation is better than none.
+Not being in a position to do something right shouldn't be an excuse for not doing it at all.
+A little preparation is better than none.

 The ACT Prep Process: 10-Step Plan

 Now that we've covered the basics, let's get into the details of how to study for the ACT.

 If you have any lingering doubts about the ACT's format, its scoring, or the implications of various scores on your college hopes, this is the time to sort those questions out.
 Being fully comfortable with the test will help you relax a little, not to mention study more effectively.